Workplace Chaplaincy: The Canadian Workplace Situation

 This second installment looks back 1700 years to the origins of chaplaincy, and then explores the question of "What is workplace chaplaincy?" for today.
 As well, this article considers how chaplaincy can be a pre-emptive strategy to address the mental health crisis affecting the Canadian workforce right now.

 If this blog has engaged you, we want to invite you to the official rebrand and relaunch of our chaplaincy program.
-We have a storied 20 year history and it all gets a new look which will be first revealed at an online virtual reveal event on March 28, 2023.
+We have a storied 20 year history and it all gets a new look which will be first revealed at an online virtual reveal event on April 27, 2023.
 You are invited to join us for this event at 7:00pm PST for a 30 minute reveal of the new branding which encompasses the 1700 years of history into a new package to reach the emerging Canadian Workforce.
-We hope to see you there!
+See you there! https://outreach.ca/betterworkplace

 Jonathan Kraft is the Assistant Director with Corporate Chaplains Canada, celebrating his second year anniversary with the team this month.
 He is passionate about the evolving workplace in Canada and the growing awareness to mental health struggles of Canadians.
 He loves seeing the impact of chaplains in the workplace and is excited to see this model expand into more companies!